-- 8. The volume of e-waste being generated is growing rapidly due to the widespread use of electrical and electronic equipment in both developed and developing countries.
+- The volume of e-waste being generated is growing rapidly due to the widespread use of electrical and electronic equipment in both developed and developing countries.
 The total amount of global e-waste generated in 2005 was estimated to be 40 million tonnes (StEP, 2009).
-The latest estimates indicate that in 2012 48.9 million tonnes of e-waste were generated globally (Huisman, 2012).
-The amount of e-waste in the European Union was estimated at between 8.3 million and 9.1 million tonnes in 2005 and was expected to reach some 12.3 million tonnes in 2020 (United Nations University, 2007).
+The latest estimates indicate that in 2016 44.7 million metric tonnes of e-waste were generated globally (The Global E-waste Monitor 2017).
+The amount of e-waste generated in the European Union was estimated at between 8.3 million and 9.1 million tonnes in 2005 (United Nations University, 2007).
+The latest estimation of the total e-waste generation in Europe in 2016 was 12.3 million tonnes (Global E-waste Monitor 2017).
 Currently e-waste is exported to countries that are not likely to possess the infrastructure and societal safety nets to prevent harm to human health and the environment, due to factors such as exports being less expensive than managing the waste domestically, the availability of markets for raw materials or recycling facilities, and the location of manufacturers of electrical and electronic equipment.
 However, there are also examples of formal recycling facilities in developing countries and economies in transition that are repairing, refurbishing and recycling used equipment and e-waste in an environmentally sound manner.
-However, in some cases the practices outside such facilities, e.g., downstream waste management, may not constitute environmentally sound management. - 9.
-As a result of the EU Directive on Restrictions of the use of certain hazardous substances in electrical and electronic equipment (RoHS Directive)2 and similar national legislation elsewhere, the use of hazardous substances in various kinds of electrical and electronic equipment has been greatly reduced or eliminated in recent years.
+However, in some cases the practices outside such facilities, e.g., downstream waste management, may not constitute environmentally sound management. - As a result of the EU Directive on Restrictions of the use of certain hazardous substances in electrical and electronic equipment (RoHS Directive)3 and similar national legislation elsewhere, the use of hazardous substances in various kinds of electrical and electronic equipment has been greatly reduced or eliminated in recent years.
 However, certain types of e-waste may still contain hazardous substances such as lead, cadmium, mercury, POPs, asbestos and CFCs that pose risks to human health and the environment when improperly disposed of or recycled and that require specific attention to ensure their environmentally sound waste management.
 In most developing countries and countries with economies in transition, the capacity to manage hazardous substances in e-waste is lacking.
-As an example, there is clear evidence that the informal recovery industry in Asia exploits women and child labourers who cook circuit boards, burn cables and submerge equipment in toxic acids to extract precious metals such as gold (Schmidt, 2006), and subjects them and their communities to damaged health and a degraded environment.
+As an example, there is clear evidence that the informal recovery industry in Asia exploited women and child labourers who cooked circuit boards, burned cables and submerged equipment in toxic acids to extract precious metals such as gold (Schmidt, 2006), and subjected them and their communities to damaged health and a degraded environment.
 Moreover, the techniques used by the informal sector are not only damaging human health and the environment, but often they also perform poorly in recovering valuable resources, thereby squandering precious resources such as critical metals for future use.
 Even management of non-hazardous wastes can cause significant harm to human health and the environment if not undertaken in an environmentally sound manner.
+As a further example, there is evidence that there is extensive lead contamination in both ambient air and topsoil at the Agbogbloshie e-waste recycling/disposal site in Accra, Ghana, and that the potential for human health impact both to workers and local residents is substantial given the urban nature of this site e as well as the large adjacent food distribution market (Caravanos J. et al., 2013).

-2 Directive 2011/65/EU of the European Parliament and of the Council of 8 June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
-OJ L 174, 1.7.2011, pp. 88-110.
+3 Directive 2011/65/EU of the European Parliament and of the Council of 8 June 2011 on the restriction of the use of certain hazardous substances in electrical and electronic equipment.
+OJ L 174, 1.7.2011, pp. 88-110 (see http://ec.europa.eu/environment/waste/rohs_eee/legis_en.htm).